Fully Booked

 A take on what could be the Headless Horseman

 It’s said that this tale was highly believed and many people in the small villages around, everyone knew about the Headless Horseman.
 The tale of the Headless Horseman found itself being re-told in many ways but each one managed to incite fear and wondering in the villagers.
-How do we think these villagers would have handled the true story of Countess Bathory or any of our horror podcasts we secretly love to listen too?
+How do we think these villagers would have handled the true story of Countess Bathory or any of our horror podcasts we secretly love to listen to?

-In 1996 the real life town of TarryTown officially changed its name to Sleepy Hollow.
+In 1996 the real-life town of TarryTown officially changed its name to Sleepy Hollow.
 Fully embracing the spooky life and becoming a part of the horror fiction tale that is the Headless Horseman.
 Here you can find the grave of Washington Irving and many country roads and bridges that are eerily similar to those written about in the tale Sleepy Hollow.

 Grave Yard